stefan-1992/lrml-editor/README.md

-# Supplementary Material for the Journal Paper:
+# Supplementary Material for the Conference Paper:
 Fuchs, S., Dimyadi, J., Ronee, A. S., Gupta, R., Witbrock, M., & Amor, R. (2023, July).
 A LegalRuleML editor with transformer-based autocompletion.
 In EC3 Conference 2023 (Vol. 4).
 European Council on Computing in Construction.

 ## Pre-requisites